 Mental health and wellbeing

 You’re not alone.
 Support for mental health, addiction and wellbeing is available for children, youth and adults.

-If this is an emergency, or if you or someone you know is in immediate danger, call the Provincial Mental Health Crisis Line toll-free at 1-888-429-8167 or call 911.
+If this is an emergency, or if you or someone you know is in immediate danger, call the Provincial Mental Health and Addictions Crisis Line toll-free at 1-888-429-8167 or call 911.
 Or go to your nearest hospital or emergency department.

 It’s important to get help if you or someone you know needs support for mental health, addiction or wellbeing.
 Resources, helplines, support groups, websites and counsellors are available to help you.

 If you have a pre-existing mental health condition or addiction, it’s important to continue with your treatment.
 Be aware of new or worsening symptoms and reach out for help and support.